-The Company performed its annual July 1 goodwill and indefinite-lived intangible assets impairment assessment during the fourth quarter of fiscal 2024 for all reporting units and indefinite-lived intangible assets, the fair values of the respective reporting unit and indefinite-lived intangible assets were determined to exceed the carrying value, resulting in no impairment to goodwill or indefinite-lived intangible assets as part of the annual impairment assessment.
+The Company performed its annual July 1 goodwill and indefinite-lived intangible assets impairment assessment during the fourth quarter of fiscal 2024 for all reporting units and indefinite-lived intangible assets.
+For all reporting units and indefinite-lived intangible assets, the fair values of the respective reporting unit and indefinite-lived intangible assets were determined to exceed the carrying value, resulting in no impairment to goodwill or indefinite-lived intangible assets as part of the annual impairment assessment.

 As a result of a number of recent acquisitions and the impact of macroeconomic headwinds, there is less cushion or headroom for certain reporting units within the Molding Technology Solutions and Advanced Process Solutions reportable operating segments.
 The estimated fair value, as calculated on July 1, 2024, or as part of the interim impairment assessment discussed above, for the three reporting units within the Molding Technology Solutions reportable operating segment ranged from approximately 3% to 6% greater than their carrying value (10% to 28% at the previous annual goodwill impairment assessment date).
-The estimated fair value, as calculated on July 1, 2024, or as part of the interim impairment assessment, for the indefinite-lived intangible assets within the Molding Technology Solutions reportable operating segment were less than 5% greater than their carrying value (versus 11% at the previous annual indefinite-lived intangible assets sessement date).
-The estimated fair value, as calculated on July 1, 2024, or a reporting unit within the Advanced Process Solutions reportable operating segment was approximately 29% greater than tis carrying value (this is a newly identified reporting unit as the result of the integration of certain recent acquisitions).
+The estimated fair value, as calculated on July 1, 2024, or as part of the interim impairment assessment, for the indefinitelived intangible assets within the Molding Technology Solutions reportable operating segment were less than 5% greater than their carrying value (versus 11% at the previous annual indefinite-lived intangible asset assessment date).
+The estimated fair value, as calculated on July 1, 2024, for a reporting unit within the Advanced Process Solutions reportable operating segment was approximately 29% greater than its carrying value (this is a newly identified reporting unit as the result of the integration of certain recent acquisitions).
 Each of the other reporting units and indefinite-lived intangible assets within the Advanced Process Solutions reportable operating segment had significant cushion or headroom at the annual impairment assessment date.
 The Company compared the total fair values of its reporting units to the Company's market capitalization on July 1, 2024, to determine if the fair values are reasonable.
 The Company's aggregate fair value of all reporting units exceeded the market capitalization at the annual goodwill impairment assessment date by approximately 6% (representing an implied control premium).
-Recent comparable (industrial companies) market transactions over the past 5 years would imply control premiums in a median range of 22% - 32% (i.e., the premium of an off
+Recent comparable (industrial companies) market transactions over the past 5 years would imply control premiums in a median range of 22% - 32% (i.e., the premium of an offer price over the closing stock price immediately preceding an announced transaction), indicating a level of conservatism in the Company's annual goodwill impairment assessment.